anlsh/picl/README.md

 An "iterator" in PICL is simply a [thunk](https://wiki.c2.com/?ProcedureWithNoArguments) producing two values: the payload and the alive-indicator.
-The he alive-indicator should be truthy until *after* the iterator is consumed.
+The alive-indicator should be truthy until *after* the iterator is consumed.

 By example